HanXuMartin/Color-Invariant-Skin-Segmentation/README.md

 ## Color Space Augmentation

-Change the HSV values of images and enlarge the training set.
+Images will be augmentated in HSV color space.
+We change the HSV values of images and enlarge the training set.
 We used the parameters shown in the image below.

 [Here](https://github.com/HanXuMartin/Color-Invariant-Skin-Segmentation/blob/main/color%20augmentation/HSV_converter.py) is one example on how to change the HSV value.